Ikisehestherjoan/weserve_company/README.md

 # weserve_company
 WESERVE
+BUSINESS PROBLEM:
+WeServe operates as a call service agency that specializes in providing outsourced customer service personnel to multiple companies.
+These customer service agents work from a centralized call center where they handle incoming and outgoing customer calls.
+Their primary responsibilities include addressing customer complaints and gathering feedback on products and services purchased from different companies.

+All interactions with customers are documented and recorded in a call log sheet, with additional information being stored in a call details sheet.
+To gain a deeper understanding of the call agents' activities, the customer service managers have made available a sample of these sheets for your analysis.

  Python was used in this project because it is a versatile programming language that can be used for a wide range of data engineering tasks, from data integration and transformation to ETL (Extract, Transform, Load) processes, data modeling, and more.
 It can also be used for merging datas, data analysis, and visualization, making it a one-stop solution for various data-related tasks.Moreover the dataset is relatively smaller in size

 TOOLS USED.